To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 It’s crucial to choose a highly-rated insurance company, preferably one that specializes in structured settlements.
 This company will manage your annuity, so if you opt for a risky company that goes out of business, for example, your annuity disappears.

 You then negotiate the terms of your structured settlement annuity.
 Your term options are pretty flexible.
-You can determine:
+You can determine these five things:

 - When you want to begin receiving payments.
 Your annuity continues to earn interest regardless of when payments begin.